rtmigo/rng_benchmark_kotlin/README.md

 - getting  `org.apache.commons.rng.simple.ThreadLocalRandomSource.current(...)` and creating a new `ZigguratSampler` each time
 - reusing `org.apache.commons.math3.random.SynchronizedRandomGenerator`

+See source for details.

+The standard Kotlin generator has not been tested because there is no obvious library way for it to generate a normally distributed value.

 # Results

 (on Intel© Core™ i7-8700K CPU @ 3.70GHz × 6, Linux 5.13.0-27-generic)